-Traders are pricing in as many as three Bank of England interest-rate hikes next year, betting policy makers will be more concerned about a surge in inflation than an uncertain economic recovery.
+Traders are pricing in three Bank of England interest rate hikes next year, betting policy makers will be more concerned about a surge in inflation than an uncertain economic recovery.

-Money markets pencilled in around 65 basis points of tightening by the BOE’s December 2022 meeting, according to sterling overnight index swaps, which would take the key rate to 0.75% from 0.1% currently.
-The move pared to around 63 basis points as of 10 a.m. in London.
+Money markets now see around 65 basis points of tightening by the BOE’s December 2022 meeting, according to sterling overnight index swaps.
+That means they’re betting the key rate will rise to 0.75% next year from 0.1% currently.

 “The market often shifts U.K. money market contracts further than most people expect once momentum builds,” said Peter Schaffrik, global macro strategist at RBC Europe Limited.
 “We think that this is probably too much.”

-Governor Andrew Bailey acknowledged those risks earlier this week, saying moving too soon on could disrupt the U.K.’s still nascent economic recovery.
+Governor Andrew Bailey acknowledged those risks earlier this week, saying moving too soon on could disrupt the U.K.’s still nascent economic recover.